 To do so depends not only on the School providing high quality courses, but also successfully creating high quality educational interactions between you, the student, and the School.
 You have high expectations of us; we also have high expectations of you.
 Your degree programme is a partnership where the more both parties put in, the greater the educational outcomes and rewards for both.

-2. Information Sources
+3. Information Sources

-This Handbook is designed to help students enrolled on the BSc (Hons) Psychology programme orientate themselves to their studies and contains important information about the University, the School and your specific programme of study.
+This Handbook is designed to help students enrolled on the undergraduate programmes orientate themselves to their studies and contains important information about the University and the School.
+The three undergraduate programmes covered by this handbook are: